SSWConsulting/SSW.People.Profiles/Khaled-Albahsh/Khaled-Albahsh.md

 qualifications: "SSW Low-Code/Power Platform Senior Developer"

-quote: "A man who knows and knows he that he knows is a teacher, so listen to him.
+quote: "A man who knows and knows that he knows is a teacher, so listen to him.
 A man who doesnt know and knows that he doesnt know is a student, so teach him.
 A man who knows and doesnt know he knows is doubting himself, so remind him.
 A man who doesnt know and doesnt know that he doesnt know is ignorant, so stay away from him"
 quoteAuthor: "Khalil Bin Ahmad Alfarahidi"
 ---